 - A. The Board recognizes the most important determinant of long-term return and risk results is the strategic asset allocation policy decision.
 The Board will set the strategic asset allocation policy target through a process reflective of institutional investor best practices.
-The process will involve rigorous and objective analysis and minimize decision-making bias through a disciplined, objective process using the Board's consultants' capital market expected return, risk and correlation assumptions given their expertise in generating capital market forecasts and in consideration of the System's projected liquidity from the System's employer/employee contributions and needs to pay the projected retirement benefits owed to its members and beneficiaries. - B. The Board will conduct an asset allocation policy review process at least every 3 years as current industry best practice is every 3 to 5 years.
-However, the Board reserves the right to re-visit the asset allocation policy during periods of market dislocation (i.e., global equity markets down -20% or more over at least a one-quarter period).
-These reviews are focused on a long-term time horizon and are not an attempt to predict short-term market movements but to understand the potential long-term impacts of market results on the System. - C. The framework to be employed in the strategic asset allocation policy setting process will be based upon the general consultant's asset allocation models as these should be consistent with current industry best practices for conducting asset allocation analyses.
+The process will involve rigorous and objective analysis and minimize decision-making bias through a disciplined, objective process using the Board's consultants' capital market expected return, risk and correlation assumptions given their expertise in generating capital market forecasts and in consideration of the System's projected liquidity from the System's employer/employee contributions and needs to pay the projected retirement benefits owed to its members and beneficiaries. - B. The SAAP shall be updated annually to reflect the current capital market assumptions ("CMA") of the Board's general consultant.
+Although this Investment Policy Statement will be reviewed annually, any proposed changes to the document (other than changes in accordance with the Strategic Asset Allocation setting process) shall be taken into consideration under the following conditions: - a.
+The System's general investment consultant brings forth a recommended change to align with current industry best practices; and/or - b.
+There is a significant shift in the direction of the investment management program by the Board. - C. The Board will conduct an asset allocation policy review process at least every 3 years as current industry best practice is every 3 to 5 years.
+The Board reserves the right to revisit the asset allocation policy during major events to determine whether rebalancing or unique other opportunities exist after consultation with the System's consultants and staff.
+These reviews are focused on a long-term time horizon and are not an attempt to predict short-term market movements but to understand the potential long-term impacts of market results on the System.

+D. The framework to be employed in the strategic asset allocation policy setting process will be based upon the general consultant's asset allocation models as these should be consistent with current industry best practices for conducting asset allocation analyses.
 These models utilize various tools per industry practice for asset allocation analysis.
-Both

-- the general consultant and the Board's Risk Advisory consultant will engage in analytical techniques, such as stress tests and scenario analyses for the current policy and potential policy alternative portfolios, to evaluate how the return and risk profile of the System may be affected by changes in assumptions about future capital market conditions. - D. The CIO and general investment consultant will present the current SAAP and a number of reasonable alternatives for the IC to consider.
+Both the general consultant and the Board's Risk Advisory consultant will engage in analytical techniques, such as stress tests and scenario analyses for the current policy and potential policy alternative portfolios, to evaluate how the return and risk profile of the System may be affected by changes in assumptions about future capital market conditions.

+E. The CIO and general investment consultant will present the current SAAP and a number of reasonable alternatives for the IC to consider.
 The IC may provide feedback to the CIO and investment consultants, which may require further analysis and a request for revised recommendations for the IC to initially consider and, ultimately, for the Board to approve.
-The Board will review the final analyses and recommendations from the CIO and general consultant and approve Strategic Asset Allocation Portfolio weights, targets and ranges (maximum minimum). - E. The SAAP shall be updated annually to reflect the current capital market assumptions ("CMA") of the Board's general consultant.
-Although this Investment Policy Statement will be reviewed annually, any proposed changes to the document (other than changes in accordance with the Strategic Asset Allocation setting process) shall be taken into consideration under the following conditions: - a.
-The System's general investment consultant brings forth a recommended change to align with current industry best practices; and/or - b.
-There is a significant shift in the direction of the investment management program by the Board.
+The Board will review the final analyses and recommendations from the CIO and general consultant and approve Strategic Asset Allocation Portfolio weights, targets and ranges (maximum - minimum).